all-yall/Fulfillment/README.md

 I highly recommend using the [Prism Launcher](https://prismlauncher.org/) to run this pack.
-Once it is installed, download the latest version of the pack from the [releases page](https://github.com/all-yall/Fulfillment/releases) and import that zip file (note you might have to select *.mrpack instead of *.zip files in the file selector in Prism launcher when importing the pack).
+Once it is installed, download the latest version of the pack from the [releases page](https://github.com/all-yall/Fulfillment/releases) and import that pack file (note you might have to select *.mrpack instead of *.zip files in the file selector in Prism launcher when importing the pack).
 Run the game and enjoy.